 What is going to happen in an interview?

 The interviewers won’t use the most difficult questions.
 The job of an assistant is not technical and one do not need to have any special qualification or knowledge to be able to do it well.
 On the other hand, HR employees typically use personality tests, or they may let you to carry out practical tasks directly in an interview, such as working with MS Office, to see how good you are.
 On the top of that, personal preferences can play a huge role on the decision making, especially if the interview is led by you direct superior, or if you are interviewed in a small company.
-Let’s have a look at each challenge right now to see what you can do to succeed.
+All in all, it’s pretty difficult.
+Luckily, there are some great interview trainings, that helped many job seekers to get administrative jobs.
+You can have a look at it too here.

 Questions they use